XiaoTianCan/ASRA/draft-xxx-sidrops-aspa-analysis-00.md

 ~~~
 {: #fig-partial-transit  title="Partial transit relationship"}

 - Persistent valley-path (legitimate valley-path) ({{valley-path}}).
-In some cases, there may be legitimate valley-paths, i.e., violating the valley-free principle but the AS_PATH is legitimate.
+There may be legitimate valley-paths, i.e., violating the valley-free principle but the AS_PATH is legitimate.
+According to BGP data analysis, the persistent valley-path can be 10% of all BGP paths.

 ~~~
   Originate route